 ROOTS AND TUBERS- WINTER RADISH, YAM, SWEET PATATO , LOTUS ROOTS

-The good part about root vegetables it is very sustainable as you can use the leaves as well as the roots and mostly all the plant is consumes.
+The good part about root vegetables it is very sustainable as you can use the leaves as well as the roots and mostly all the plant is consumed.
 You can store root vegetables for a longer time and store it for after use.
-Typically high in carbohydrates and energy sources, they can be baked, roasted and even used in deserts.
+Typically high in carbohydrates and energy sources, they can be baked, roasted and even used in desserts.
 Some root vegetables and Tubers are rich in vitamins and minerals as well, so overall its a very valuable sources and indeed a future food.